 Pyramid Puzzles, deluxe

-In the name of elegance and beauty, and to add our own touch, we dropped the color versions on plastic bases and opted for only the deluxe "crystal ball" look.
-We were still buying the injection-molded polystyrene pieces from Len Gordon until he sold his tooling and his customer base (including Kadon) to Gerry Gonsalves.
-Gerry has been stalwart in keeping crystal pieces in stock for us all these years, even after he retired and closed the puzzle business.
-If Gerry ever runs out of pieces, that may be the end of an era, and of the Pyramid Puzzles' further anniversaries.
+When Len Gordon retired, he sold his remaining stock, tooling and customer base (including Kadon) to furniture maker Gerry Gonsalves.
+Gerry was stalwart in keeping crystal pieces in stock for us all these years, even after he in turn retired and closed the puzzle business.
+In 2016 Gerry ran out of pieces and disposed of the old molds as scrap metal, and that was the end of an era.

 Memory BankTM (revisited)

 To please both kinds of playersnumber lovers and word loversMemory Bank's inventor, Barbara Ungar, and Kadon got together to expand the game with a word-solving feature, played on the same board.
 All we had to do was to make letters, one full alphabet for each player, die-cut in rigid vinyl in cheerful green.
 The word game was exciting because it allowed the players to collaborate, and its guess-and-feedback system was reminiscent of the mass-market hit, Mastermind.
 As of 2011 there are only a very limited number of these sets remaining.
 They are officially out of print and out of stock except for a few archival sets.
 First come, first served.